Female comics creators: Japan

 Japan doesn't only produce comics for children and adolescents, but also has a seinen (adult men) and a josei (adult women) scene, allowing more mature themes and storylines.

 Many of the artists working for this market have gained wide recognition among the alternative comics scenes in USA and Europe, including artists such as Kiriko Nananan, Moyoco Anno, Junko Mizuno and Kan Takahama.

 South Korea

 Korean comics are known as manhwa (similar etymologically to Japanese manga).
 Comics became popular especially in the 1950s and 1960s.
 The sunjeong (sunjŏng) genre became especially popular among young girls and women.
 The Korean Women Cartoonist Association (KWCA) served the women in the field.
 It was founded on December 2, 1997, and the website was active between 2001 and 2012.
 In 2019, the site was used for the Wooden Architecture Association.

-South Korean-born Keum Suk Gendry-Kim has defied conventions by publishing hard-hitting comic books with a great deal of political content.
+South Korean-born Keum Suk Gendry-Kim published comic books with a great deal of political content.
 Her graphic novels include The Song of My Father, Jiseul, Kogaeyi, and award-winning Grass (2019), a story about a Korean girl forced into sexual slavery for the Japanese military during the World War II.
-Grass has been awarded the Harvey Award for Best International Book in 2020 and nominated for several other prominent awards.
+In 2020, it won the Harvey Award for Best International Book.